ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Version -07 to -08 ## {#sec-07-08}

 * KUDOS is just an example of protocol to use for optional key update.

 * message_4 is mandatory to support for an RS that supports the reverse message flow.

 * Method in -workflow-and-params as example for coordinating the exchange of authentication credentials by value or reference.

 * Revised initial set of EDHOC_Information parameters.

 * Defined categorization of EDHOC_Information parameters.

 * New EAD item for C to retrieve Request Creation Hints information from RS.

 * New EAD item for requesting authentication credential by value.

 * Means for the AS to achive proof-of-possession of C's private key.

+* Clarification about content of "cnf" claim in the access token.

 * Editorial improvements.

 ## Version -06 to -07 ## {#sec-06-07}